Pressure Cooker Golden Lentil Daal

 For best results, we recommend using:

-- Warm oil in the pot of a pressure cooker set to Sauté on Normal.
+- Warm oil in inner steel pot of pressure cooker set to Sauté on Normal.

-- Cook and stir jalapeño pepper, garlic, ginger, cumin, coriander, turmeric, and cayenne pepper in hot oil until seeds are fragrant and start popping; 2 to 3 minutes.
+- Sauté jalapeño pepper, garlic, ginger, cumin seeds, coriander seeds, turmeric, and cayenne pepper in hot oil until seeds are fragrant and start popping; 2 to 3 minutes.

 - Stir water, lentils, and tomato into pot.

-- Lock pressure cooker lid in place and set steam vent to Sealing.
-Select Pressure Cook (Manual) and cook for 5 minutes on High pressure.
-Let pressure release naturally for at least 10 minutes, then set steam vent to Venting to quick-release remaining pressure.
+- Lock pressure cooker lid in place and set steam vent handle to Sealing.
+Select Pressure Cook (Manual) and cook on High Pressure for 5 minutes.
+Let pressure release naturally for at least 10 minutes, then set steam vent handle to Venting to quick-release remaining pressure.

-- Vigorously stir lemon juice vigorously with lentils to create a creamier consistency; season with salt.
+- Vigorously stir lemon juice with lentils to create a creamy consistency; season with salt.

 - Ladle lentils into bowls and garnish with yogurt, jalapeño slices, and cilantro.